Austrian Football Bundesliga: 1945–1974

 The league returned to a Vienna-only format in 1945, briefly named 1.
 Klasse once more before changing to just Liga in 1946.

 Only upon the introduction of the all-Austrian Staatsliga A in 1949 did teams from the whole federal territory finally play for the Austrian Championship.
 However, the road to organising the Staatsliga proved difficult.
 A conflict between the representatives of the amateur and the professional aspects of the sport led to the separation of the Viennese league from the football federation, and to the establishment of its own competition on 30 June 1949.
 At the statutory Presidential Election Council of the Austrian Football Association only a few days later a surprising turn took place – upon the request of Lower Austria, the introduction of the Staatsliga was finally and unanimously confirmed.
-The organization was in the hands of the Fußballstaatsliga Österreich, created for this purpose.
+The organisation was in the hands of the Fußballstaatsliga Österreich, created for this purpose.
 A Staatsliga B, the second division of national league football, was formed in 1950.
 This league, however, was disbanded again in 1959, whereby the Staatsliga A dropped the A from its name, the need for differentiating having been gone.

-In 1965, however, the Austrian Football Association again took over the organization of the top division, with the (second) introduction of the Nationalliga.
+In 1965, however, the Austrian Football Association again took over the organisation of the top division, with the (second) introduction of the Nationalliga.

 On 21 April 1974, against the vote of the Vorarlberg association, the introduction of the Bundesliga was decided.
 The Nationalliga remained as the second division, for now.